Jacobventer/Smart_solar_automated_dashboard_pipeline/README.md

 # Data Quality and Data Wrangling Project
-## Smart Solar Opitimze automatic dashboard pipeline
+## Smart Solar Opitimze automated dashboard pipeline
 This project demonstrates an end-to-end automated data pipeline for a hypothetical solar mangement compony - Smart Solar Optimize.
-It was developed as part of a university assignment on Data Quality and Data Wrangling
+It was developed as part of a university assignment on Data Quality and Data Wrangling.

 ## Project Overview